ramonaferrarii/ResearchTrack1-Assignment2/README.md

 - `go_to_point_service.py`: it's a service node, implemented as a finite state machine, which allows the robot to reach a point, moving towards the desired position and check if the robot manages to reach it.
 - `bug_as.py`: it is responsible for determining the actions of the robot based on the "change_state" function.
 This node imports messages and services from other nodes to facilitate communication amongst various components of the simulation system.
 These messages include laser scan data, odometry information, twist commands for velocity control, and services for switching navigation modes.
 Callback functions are utilized to process the data and update the robot's position and orientation.
 The planning function, which considers obstacles in the environment, serves as a callback for the action server and defines the robot's goal-planning behavior.
-- `wall_follow_service.py`: it is a service node and it allows the robot to follow the wall if it reaches one along the way and also to avoid it.
+- `wall_follow_service.py`: it is a service node and it allows the robot to follow the wall if it reaches one along the way and also to avoid the robot crush into it.

 ## Run the Code
 The steps to run the code are the following: